cloudfoundry/community/toc/working-groups/WORKING-GROUPS.md

 Mission: Provides interfaces and frameworks for the management of services within application platforms.

 Technical assets: Includes components from the Cloud Service Broker, Open Service Broker API, Service Fabrik, and Volume Services projects.
+The GitHub repos this WG manages in the `cloudfoundry` GitHub organization are to be labeled with the `cff-wg-service-management` topic.

 ## Vulnerability Management